Orpheuz/SparkAvroSchemaEvolution/README.md

-SparkAvroSchemaEvolution
+# SparkAvroSchemaEvolution
-Demo containing Spark - Avro converters that enable schema evolution
+#### Small demo containing Spark - Avro converters that preserve the original schema information and this enable schema evolution